West Siberian Economic Region

 This vast plain—marshy and thinly populated in the north, hilly in the south—is of growing economic importance, mostly due to the abundance of natural resources: oil, coal, wood, water.
-There are vast oilfields in the West Siberian petroleum basin, and Russia's largest oil refinery is in Omsk.
+There are vast oilfields in the West Siberian petroleum basin, and Russia's largest oil refinery is the Omsk Refinery.
 The Kuznetsk Basin around Kemerovo and Novokuznetsk is a center of coal mining, and the production of iron, steel, machinery, and chemicals.
 Logging is a significant industry throughout the region.
 Hydroelectric stations dam the Ob near Novosibirsk and Kamen-na-Obi.
 The navigable Ob-Irtysh watershed covers most of this area, and the southern part is also criss-crossed by the Trans-Siberian, South Siberian and Turkestan-Siberian rail lines.
 Agricultural products include wheat, rice, oats, and sugar beets, and livestock is raised.